 How to Direct Voice Overs Remotely

 ISDN stands for “Integrated Services Digital Network”.
 Basically, ISDN is a fancy phone line that transmits studio quality audio from one studio to another.
 The voice talent is at his or her ISDN-equipped studio, the director is at another ISDN-equipped studio.
 The two studios are linked by the ISDN “boxes” that are wired in at both ends.
 This gives the director the ability to listen to the voice talent as he or she voices and give direction the talent can hear in their headphones.
 ISDN can be pricey.
-You can easily spend several hundred dollars an hour for use of ISDN gear.
-ISDN has been around for many years and there is new technology that replaces ISDN that we will discuss below.
+You can easily spend several hundred dollars an hour for use of ISDN gear and you probably would have to hire and go to a studio equipped with ISDN to do your recording.
+ISDN has been around for many years and there is new technology that you can use from home that replaces ISDN that we will discuss below.

 2. Source Connect